 Today we go to discover the south of Iceland, passing by Seljalandsfoss and Skogafoss waterfalls and ending in Reynisfjara beach.
 After the Golden Circle, the southern part of the island remains the second most popular destination on the island.

-As I told you in how to organize your trip this second part of the trip is recommended only if you have chosen to stay more than 5 days in Iceland.
+As I told you how to organize your trip this second part of the trip is recommended only if you have chosen to stay more than 5 days in Iceland.
 The mandatory stops of the south of Iceland are Seljalandsfoss Waterfall, Skogafoss Waterfall, and Reynisfjara beach.

 For those interested in visiting the various volcanoes in the area, for example, Helka volcano, I advise you to organize this part before your landing, on the contrary, it will be complicated to add it to your trip.
 My general tips about this part:

 - To get to these areas you need to rent a 4×4 car.

 - Prepare hiking equipment unless the tour operator lends it to you.

 Seljalandsfoss Waterfall is located 120km from Reykjavik, parking is a 5min walk from the waterfall.
 This stage is one of the mandatory especially for lovers of photography, you can make beautiful photos.
 Single advice, bring a waterproof jacket because you will get wet when you go behind the waterfall.

 Of this part what I liked the most was Gljúfrabúi waterfall at 5min walk from Seljalandsfoss, hiding in a crack, is very beautiful.